1 Thessalonians

 The Return of the Lord (4:13-18)

-Paul addresses the Thessalonians' concern about believers who have died, assuring them that at the Lord's coming the dead in Christ will rise first and then together with the living will be caught up to meet the Lord in the air, so that they will be with the Lord forever.
+Paul addresses the Thessalonians' concern about believers who have died, assuring them that at the Lord's coming the dead in Christ will rise first, and then, together with the living, be caught up to meet him in the air, so that all will be with him forever.

 The Day of the Lord (5:1-11)